 The first month of 2020 is almost over but it still not too late to do a list of New Year Resolutions especially if your first list is turning out to be too difficult to do.
 This should also be true for business owners who swore to do things they should have been doing last year.
 It can be a daunting task with the speed of technology and how quickly trends can come and go.
-So, to aid our clients in digital marketing and business owners whittle down their list of 2020 resolutions to help make their business become more competitive and grow, we suggest this list of five things to do for New Year:
+So, to aid our clients in inbound digital marketing and help business owners whittle down their list of 2020 resolutions to help make their business become more competitive and grow, we suggest this list of five things to do for New Year:

 1. Be social on social media